sethbarr/adaptation-dashboard/README.md

 ## Contributing

-This is an internal ARIA tool.
-For questions or feature requests, contact the development team.
+This is an open-source tool.
+For questions or feature requests, please open an issue on GitHub.

 ## License

-Copyright © 2024 ARIA.
-All rights reserved.
+MIT License - See LICENSE file for details

 ## Support

-For technical support or questions about using the dashboard, please contact your ARIA program manager.
+For technical support or questions about using the dashboard, please open an issue on GitHub or contact your program manager.

 ---